 One of the three natural parks in Andorra, the «Vall del Madriu-Pedrafita-Claror»Was declared by Unesco in 2004 as world heritage of humanity in the category of cultural landscape.
 Thus, it began to be part of a select club, since less than a hundred places on the planet have this prestigious recognition.
 The park covers an area of 4,247 ha and extends through the parishes of Encamp, Andorra la Vella, Sant Julià de Lòria and Escaldes-Engordany.

 "La madre rio" is the Latin nickname for Madriu, the valley that owes its "U" shape to its glacial origin, a characteristic of valleys emerging from ice.
-Its main source of wealth is river water which, in turn, feeds on a wide variety of lakes within the glacial circus of the Choker.
-In addition, the GR-7, GR-11 and GRP (great route of the country) trails cover it, which can be visited on foot.
+Its main source of wealth is river water which, in turn, feeds on a wide variety of lakes within the glacial circus of the choker.
+In addition, the GR-7, GR-11 and GRP (great route of the country) paths run through it, with which it can be visited on foot.

 9. It is the only country with Catalan as the official language